tristanbatchler/tbat.me/_posts/2022-12-02-godot-python-mmo-part-4.md

 This one's a little trickier, but it's nothing we can't handle.

 Firstly, we need to make sure newly connecting clients are broadcasting their model to everyone who is already connected—not just themselves.
-So replace the `send_client` call for the initial `ModelDelta` packet in the `LOGIN` state to a `broadcast` call:
+So replace the `send_client` call for the initial `ModelData` packet in the `LOGIN` state to a `broadcast` call:
 ```python
 self.broadcast(packet.ModelDataPacket(models.create_dict(self._actor)))
 ```